Davos man weighs future of capitalism

 "We have a crisis of leadership," Naqvi said.
 "The Occupy Wall Street movement is going to gain momentum in different cities simply because of the inequality issue and we need to address it."

-In a December report, the Organisation for Economic Cooperation and Development (OECD) said the earnings gap between the rich and poor had reached its highest level in 30 years.
+In a December report, the Organisation for Economic Cooperation and Development OECD.L said the earnings gap between the rich and poor had reached its highest level in 30 years.

 The wealthy's share rose across the OECD in the three decades from 1980 to 2010, although much more so in the United States, followed by Australia, Canada, Britain and Ireland.